Do you want to learn how to save 10000 in a year? The real question is are you willing to do what it takes to be saving $10000?

 My top 10 ways to save $10,000 in a year

 (This post contains affiliate links.
 If you click on a link and make a purchase, I may make a small commission at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.
 You can read more here)

 You need to save first and spend later.
-Paying yourself first means putting money away on the day you get paid, every time.
+Paying yourself first means putting money each pay period into a savings account on the day you get paid, every time.

-Automate your savings and you can get on with the rest of your day.
+Set up an automated transfer (direct payment) for each savings goal you have and you can get on with the rest of your day.

 Create a budget